• Skip to primary navigation

 To cook beef goulash in a casserole or Dutch oven

-• Place the meat and onions in your dish, stir in the paprika and add the vegetables and other ingredients.
+• Place the meat and onions in your dish, stir in the paprika and add the other ingredients (except the carrots and potatoes)

-• Cover with the stock then place the lid on the casserole dish and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.
+• Cover with the stock, cover the casserole dish with a lid and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.

 Sour cream is normally served with goulash, and this can be stirred into the finished dish, or spooned on top as a garnish.